Answers to the most commonly asked Nominee Service questions.

 Unless otherwise agreed in writing, we will act on any instructions we reasonably believe came from you to enter transactions or deal with your assets, regardless of the circumstances and method of communication.
 If you wish another person or firm to deal with us as your agent you must notify us in writing, giving details of any restrictions concerning their authority to act on your behalf.
 We will not be liable for any loss or inconvenience suffered by you if we act on any instruction, consent or information given to us by your agent within the limits you specified.

 Dividends are credited to your account and attract interest.
 At the end of each tax year we will produce a consolidated tax voucher detailing all income credited to your Nominee account including your dividends and interest payments which can be used for calculations against the dividend tax allowance and in the preparation for your tax return.
+Dividends paid by cheque in foreign currencies are subject to a minimum cheque value of £100 applied by the processing bank.
+Foreign cheques over £100 are subject to a £28 bank fee.

 Yes.
 With the Pilling Dividend Re-investment Plan (“DRIP”), where possible all your net dividends are re-invested upon receipt in the shares of the company paying the dividend.
 Our commission is 0.5% (with no minimum) as we may join your investment with other clients in the same stock.
 Simply elect on the application form for the “DRIP” scheme.